dotdatamaxi/tofunft-price-scraper/README.md

 The URL should be the link to the collection on the NFT marketplace.
 The URL should look like this: `https://tofunft.com/collection/{your_collection}/items`.

-Once the script is done running, it will output the prices of the NFTs in the collection in JSON format.
+Once the script is done running, it will output the prices of the NFTs in JSON format.

 ## Built With